aaiken1/fin-data-analysis-text/_sources/chapters/2_2_git.md

 Your main Github page with your repositories.
 ```

 Go to **Moodle** and find the **link for Lab00**.
+You might need to copy and paste it into your browser.

 This is the lab to help us get started.
-You'll be asked to find your name from the class roster and then link your Github account to our Github Classroom.
+You'll be asked to **find your name from the class roster and then link your Github account to our Github Classroom**.
 Github Classroom is how you will access and submit assignments and is called ** elon-fin-data**.

 When you **accept** an assignment, you'll **fork** (copy) the **repository** (folder) with that assignment.
 You'll then work in this new repository, which will be linked to your Github account.
 For example, you'll see a new repository named something like **lab00-getting-started-git-aaiken1student**, where you're Github username will replace my name.

+These are ideas from **git**, which is used for **version control**.
+More on that in a second.

 ```{figure} ../images/22-roster.png
 ---